-The consumer protection standards of the ILSFA Program are among the highest of any state-administered solar incentive program nationwide.
+The consumer protection standards of the Adjustable Block Program are among the highest any state-administered solar incentive program nationwide.
 In addition to fully vetting Approved Vendors applicants prior to granting approval for participation in the Program, the Program Administrator ensures that Approved Vendors and Designees do not engage in deceptive or misleading marketing through monitoring the market.
 While the IPA does not have plenary regulatory authority over entities operating in the Illinois solar market, the Agency can suspend or revoke an entity's ability to participate in the Program for violations of program requirements.

 In addition to overseeing Approved Vendor and Designee compliance with the consumer protection requirements promulgated under the program, the Program Administrator also addresses consumer complaints directly.
-The Program Administrator should fully investigate any complaints received and will often serve as a liaison between the complaining customer and the Approved Vendor and/or Designee to work towards a successful solution of the complaint.
+Complaints received are fully investigated by the Program Administrator, who often serves as a liaison between the complaining customer and the Approved Vendor and/or Designee to work towards a successful solution of the complaint.
 At times, such investigations lead the Program Administrator to recommend disciplinary action against a participating entity, based upon a comprehensive review of the entity's conduct, the severity of the violation, mitigating circumstances, and a risk assessment.